bilal-dotcom/blog/clplnoyob000009jo5iow3dqx.md

 * **Social engineering** - Manipulating people into revealing sensitive information.

-* **Code Injection and SQL Injection Attacks -** Code injection attacks manipulate input to an interpreter to change how the code itself behaves, allowing an attacker to execute arbitrary commands.
+* **Code Injection and SQL Injection Attacks -** Code injection attack is a way to inject some code in a web form, in order to interact with the database, by executing some arbitrary commands.
+It usual in order to steal or modify data.

-    SQL injection attacks specifically target data-driven applications by inserting malicious SQL code and modifying the intended SQL queries.
     This enables attackers to read sensitive data from the database.

 * **Data breaches** - Unauthorized access to sensitive data